TrusAuth/Simple-Web-Publish/repository/readme.md

 Discription: TrusAuth Union Verify (UV) timestamp<br>

 ## PKI Information
 TrusAuth is committed to protecting the data security of users.
-On this page, you will see our Certificate Policy (CP) and Certificate P Statement (CPS).<br>
+On this page, you will see our Certificate Policy (CP) and Certificate Practice Statement (CPS).<br>

 ### CP and CPS